tilburgsciencehub/website/content/topics/Collect-store/data-storage/databases/sqlite.md

 ## Overview

-In this article, we will introduce SQLite, an easy-to-use database for research data storage.
+In this article, we will introduce SQLite in R, an easy-to-use database for research data storage.
 If you are not yet sure whether you need a database for your research data, you can read our article on [data storage options](https://tilburgsciencehub.com/topics/collect-store/data-storage/databases/csv-vs-database/).